9 Intro to Linux Administration

 ), which maps to all the other user attributes like username, password, home directory, groups, and more.
 The uid

-for a user is assigned at the time the user is created and usually don’t need to be changed or specified manually.6
+for a user is assigned when the user is created and usually doesn’t need to be changed or specified manually.6

 Each human who accesses a Linux server should have their own account.
 In addition, many applications create service account users for themselves and run as those users.
 For example, installing RStudio Server will create a user with username rstudio-server